 Cruz and I exited the shuttle and stored our gear as we were instructed.
 We were starving after our long day exploring the surface, so we decided to go back to our favorite café for dinner, after we got showers, of course.

-Cruz met me back at my room after our showers, and we walked down to the café.
+Cruz met me back at my room after our showers and we walked down to the café.
 After the day’s experience of seeing the barrenness of Ardua, the food looked, smelled, and tasted better than normal.
 I guess tasty food was one of those things that I had come to take for granted.
 But unless you count fungus and earthworms as staples, Ardua didn’t really have too much to offer your stomach.
 After looking over the menu anew, we made our selections for the evening.

 When the waitress left, I decided to ask Cruz about something that had continued to bother me.
 “Cruz, does it bother you at all that the soldiers we met today were so ungrateful and rude?”